 Need some help finding the best splash pads in Glendale?
 We have a list!
-There is one large splash pad and two smaller options, all within 5-10 minutes of each other.
+There are two large splash pads and three smaller options, all within 5-10 minutes of each other.
 We’ve also included one splash pad that has a Glendale address, but is somehow part of the City of Phoenix splash pad system.
 So check links accordingly for what is currently open and available.

 Westgate Entertainment District (6751 N Sunset Blvd, Glendale, AZ 85305) – with vibes like the splash pads at Desert Ridge and Scottsdale Quarter, Westgate offers a fun little pad for kids and plenty of shopping and dining options!
 Our youngest wasn’t so keen on the fountains after being forcefully sprayed in the face a few times (the jets are random), but our other two kids absolutely loved it.
 They also deemed the water warmer than most splash pads, ha.
 There is lots of seating options, from bright yellow umbrella tables and chairs to patio furniture further back.
 Restrooms are just steps away by Cold Stone Creamery.
 Open daily from 10am-10pm.
 Visit the Westgate website for more details.